E-cigarettes don’t need nicotine to harm your health. Here’s why vaping your favorite flavor may be a bigger cancer risk than you think.

 Studies have shown in recent years the toxic effects of cinnamaldehyde, vanillin, and diacetyl on the lungs when vaporized in e-cigarettes, but these chemicals were already on the radar of regulatory agencies like the Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH).

-Vanillin and cinnamaldehyde in particular have been associated with higher chemical toxicity levels in e-cigarettes.
+Vanillin and cinnamaldehyde in particular have been levels in e-cigarettes.

 Cinnamaldehyde has also previously been identified by OSHA as an eye, skin, and respiratory irritant.